 Here is proof of how localization can positively impact organic downloads based on cases from mobile projects that used localization and ASO optimization for local markets:

 1. Application Robocar Poli

-“iOS: downloads have grown in the French market.
-After we added Arabic localization, we saw the growth of organic downloads in the regions where the Arabic language dominates.
+iOS: Downloads have grown in the French market.
+After we added the Arabic localization, we saw a growth in organic downloads in Arabic-speaking regions.

 2. Kid-E-Cats: Kitchen Games, iOS

 We localized the app into more than 10 languages.
 We saw growth in organic installs in Spanish-speaking countries.
 When we added ASO in Vietnamese, we started to get organic installs from there, and now Vietnam is the country with the third-most downloads compared to other regions.